yondergarden/yondergarden.github.io/README.md

 ##Make About "page":
 -legalese/ToS?
--comic description and mention of premium product (After Dark) -social media
+-comic description and mention of Premium
+-social media

 #Medium term tasks

-##Premium "page":
+##Premium "page" [After MVP achieved]:
--[After MVP] indicate pricing and what the customer can expect and includes a link to Patreon page.
-Also should switch the circles/frame/grass images to the Premium ones
+-This will show some marketing copy and indicate pricing and what the customer can expect.
+Includes a link to Patreon page.
+Also should switch the circles/frame/grass images to the Premium ones.
+-Set up Patreon API to prompt user to log in if trying to access Premium episode -[After above points completed] Certain episode icons will have some shiny/glittery/holographic effect, these are the premium ones.
+Upon clicking it will load the episode if the user is logged in via Patreon and subscribed, otherwise will prompt them to.

 -Create marketing strats
 -social media